Personal information management: Data, information, and knowledge management

 Concerns of data management relate to PIM especially with respect to the safe, secure, long-term preservation of personal information in digital form.
 The study of information management and knowledge management in organizations also relates to the study of PIM and issues seen first at an organizational level often migrate to the PIM domain.

 Concerns of knowledge management on a personal (vs. organizational) level have given rise to arguments for a field of personal knowledge management (PKM).
 However, knowledge is not a "thing" to be managed directly but rather indirectly e.g., through items of information such as Web pages, emails and paper documents.
 PKM is best regarded as a useful subset of PIM with special focus on important issues that might otherwise be overlooked such as self-directed efforts of knowledge elicitation ("What do I know?
 What have I learned?") and knowledge instillation ("how better to learn what it is I want to know?")

 Time and task management

 Both time management and task management on a personal level make heavy use of information tools and external forms of information such as to-do lists, calendars, timelines, and email exchange.
 These are another form of information to be managed.
 Over the years, email, in particular, has been used in an ad hoc manner in support of task management.

 Personal network management

 Much of the useful information a person receives comes, often unprompted, through a person's network of family, friends and colleagues.
 People reciprocate and much of the information a person sends to others reflects an attempt to build relationships and influence the behavior of others.
 As such, personal network management (PNM) is a crucial aspect of PIM and can be understood as the practice of managing the links and connections to other people for social and professional benefits.

+User-centered browser logging tools for research

+Research on personal information management and information retrieval has also used browser logging tools to collect user-contributed data about web search and browsing behavior.
+Systems developed for this purpose have included the Lemur Query Log Toolbar, CrowdLogger, HCI Browser, and IRIS.
+Related work has also explored personal web archiving systems such as WASP, which sought to preserve pages for later search and revisitation, although reproducing archived web pages has remained technically difficult.